Tuesday 6:30 PM Matches Canceled

 1. Click Login in the upper right of this page.

-2. On the login page click one of the three buttons to select the login service you wish to use: Facebook, Google, or Microsoft.
+2. On the login page click one of the three buttons to select the login service you wish to use: Google or Facebook.

 3. Login on your selected service.
 (This step may be skipped if you are already logged in to the service.)
 The first time you login you may be asked to authorize Clayton Bocce to link to your account.
 After you login you will be returned to the Clayton Bocce website.

 4. You will only need to do this the first time you login.
-Register your Facebook, Google, or Microsoft account with your Clayton Bocce account.
+Register your Google or Facebook account with your Clayton Bocce account.
 When your ClaytonBocce.org account is set up, you will receive an email with a one-time registration code.
 Enter your one-time registration code on the registration page and click the Register button.
-This will create a link between your Facebook, Google, or Microsoft account and your ClaytonBocce.org account.
+This will create a link between your Google or Facebook account and your ClaytonBocce.org account.

 Notes